How to add a certificate to your Load Balancer

 When your Load Balancer’s frontend has a certificate, clients can securely connect to it via an encrypted connection.
 The underlying process is as follows:

-Let’s Encrypt certificates can be only added to Load Balancers that have public accessibility, that is to say that have a public IP address.
+They can only be added to Load Balancers that have public accessibility, that is to say that have a public IP address.
 It is not possible to add Let’s Encrypt certificates to private Load Balancers.

-Let’s Encrypt certificates cannot be created for Load Balancers which have a frontend listening on port 80 attached to a TCP backend.
-Frontends listening on port 80 attached to an HTTP backend, or frontends listening on a port other than 80 and attached to a TCP backend, are both fine.
+They cannot be created for Load Balancers which have a frontend listening on port 80 attached to a TCP backend.
+This is because the Let’s Encrypt challenge would fail.
+Frontends listening on port 80 attached to an HTTP backend, or frontends listening on a port other than 80 and attached to a TCP backend, are both fine and compatible with Let’s Encrypt certificates.

 Click Load Balancers in the Network section of the Scaleway console side menu.
 Click the Load Balancer you want to configure.
 The Load Balancer information page displays.